 NOT LEGAL ADVICE

 This information provided in this article does not, and is not intended to, constitute legal advice.
 All information and content in this article is for informational purposes only.
 Information in this article may not contain the most up-to-date legal information.
-Readers should contact an attorney to obtain advice with respect to any particular legal matter.
+Readers should contact an attorney to obtain advice with respect to any particular legal matter, and consider a data privacy training course for a more detailed understanding of how to approach these matters.